The most recent outline closing date for these joint awards was closed on 21 November 2017, outcomes expected July 2018.

 Jointly-funded research awards will be subject to the standard Action Medical Research terms and conditions, together with these Chartered Society of Physiotherapy Charitable Trust conditions:

-The lead researcher must be a Chartered Society of Physiotherapy member paying a current subscription for the Society.
+The lead researcher or joint lead researcher must be a Chartered Society of Physiotherapy member paying a current subscription for the Society.
 They are expected to be qualified and experienced in research (eg have a PhD or equivalent) and will be responsible for the conduct of the research and for monitoring its progress.

-- The lead researcher must comply with national ethical and research governance standards (as with all Action Medical Research grants).
-To gain approval the lead researcher needs to complete the Integrated Research Application System (IRAS).
+- The research team must comply with national ethical and research governance standards (as with all Action Medical Research grants).
+To gain approval the research team needs to complete the Integrated Research Application System (IRAS).

 - In order to comply with registration requirements for randomised controlled trials, and to maintain a public portfolio of all SRP projects which are trials, successful applicants must apply for ISRCTN registration.